SAP/fundamental-styles/docs/pages/components/menu.md

 ## Menu - Desktop and Tablet Modes

 The basic stucture of a menu.
+Place the menu item title in a `<span>` tag using class `fd-menu__title` and wrap it in the `fd-menu__link` and `fd-menu__item` classes as shown.
-Default is the cozy tablet mode, no class has to be added for this.
+Default mode is the cozy tablet mode, no class has to be added for this.
-Use class `fd-menu--compact` on menu container level for desktop mode.
+Use class modifier`fd-menu--compact` on menu container level for desktop mode.

 {% capture default-menu %}
 <label class="fd-form-label">